Nikolaiss students, his company dancers, and his creative colleagues are|

 - Essays on the art of Alwin Nikolais, by Ruth E. Grauert, comprise Volume I. Included are Nikolais use of light, sound, properties, and motion; a comparison between Nikolais and the Bauhaus; and a brief historic overview and current thought on stage lighting and dance.
 Go to the Index of Volume I articles.

-- Essays on Mary Wigman: Volume II of Bearnstow Journal is devoted to essays on Mary Wigman.
-These include Wigmans own article on her early experience with Rudolph von Laban, Susan Buirges interview with Hanya Holm about Hanyas early experiences at the Wigman School, Joan Wooburys and Beverly Blossoms accounts of their school year with Wigman in Berlin, reprints of Joan Woodburys 1956 articles on Wigman from Dance Observer, notes from Peggy Chambers, Julie Hamilton Pleus, and John Wilson, and finally excerpts from Mary Wigmans letters to Joan Woodbury from 1957 to 1970.
+- Essays on Mary Wigman: Volume II of Bearnstow Journal includes: Wigmans own article on her early experience with Rudolph von Laban, Susan Buirges interview with Hanya Holm about Hanyas early experiences at the Wigman School, Joan Wooburys and Beverly Blossoms accounts of their school year with Wigman in Berlin, reprints of Joan Woodburys 1956 articles on Wigman from Dance Observer, notes from Peggy Chambers, Julie Hamilton Pleus, and John Wilson, and finally excerpts from Mary Wigmans letters to Joan Woodbury from 1957 to 1970.

 - A Dance Course Curriculum by Dale Thompson.
 Dale Thompson (NDT 19781983) has developed a sixteen-week dance curriculum, which also includes a comprehensive reading list.
 Click for more information and downloading links.